 To dry a flooded room faster, you can run a high-capacity exhaust fan.

 Will a dehumidifier dry out a room?

 Dehumidifiers dry the air, so yes, it will dry out a room.
-If the room is big and the humidity really high, get a high capacity dehumidifier.
-Since most units come with auto on/off functions, it will shut off when it achieves the set humidity level.
+If the room is big and the humidity is high, get a high-capacity dehumidifier.
+Since most units come with auto-on/off functions, they will shut off when they reach the set humidity level.